Company law and corporate governance

 Informal Company Law Expert Group

-The group will assist the Commission in the preparation of new company law initiatives.
+The group assists the Commission in the preparation of new company law initiatives.
 The expertise of its members should help, in particular, to improve existing mechanisms for cross-border mergers and to develop initiatives on cross-border divisions and “groups of companies”.
+The Group's focus also included the digitalisation of company law.